imantse/WARP-GUIDES/webpack/webpack-guide.md

 # ESLint
 ---

-Apart from writing modern JavaScript wou will have to obey syntax rules as well as formatting rules.
-Oh well. :)
+Apart from writing modern JavaScript you will have to obey syntax rules as well as formatting rules.
+Oh well.

 ## ESLint